ryrun/homebridge-sensor-cmd/README.md

 [![mit license](https://badgen.net/badge/license/MIT/red)](https://github.com/ryrun/homebridge-sensor-cmd/blob/master/LICENSE)

+---

 Based on https://github.com/apexad/homebridge-sensor-cmd

+Just checked how homebridge plugins work, changed the original for some new features.

+---

 [Homebridge](https://github.com/homebridge/homebridge) plugin that is a proof of concept to create something functional in a ridiculously small amount of code (50 lines to be exaxt, also this README is just 25 lines).
 It impliments a Contact/Motion/Occupancy Sensor that is triggered via the output of a command line/shell script.